 Connect the clip to the emergency stop switch.
 Snap the lanyard to a secure place on the operator's clothing or life vest - not where it might tear away instead of activating the stop switch.
 Disconnecting the clip and lanyard will stop the engine and prevent the boat from becoming a runaway if the driver moves beyond the range of the lanyard.
 If the lanyard is too long, it can be shortened by knotting or looping it.
 DO NOT cut or retie the lanyard.

-1. Emergency STOP switch
+1. Clip

-An extra clip is provided on the emergency stop lanyard - another person can insert it in the stop switch and start the motor in an emergency.
+An extra clip is provided - another person can insert it in the stop switch and start the motor in an emergency.